Skip links

 May 10, 2024

-4 huge coronal mass eruptions are on their way to Earth.
-The first one arrived late in the evening.
-We also saw the pink sky of the Northern Lights from Modena, Italy (latitude 44 degrees North), around 22:30 to the North.
-Grade G5 (5 on
+Four massive coronal mass eruptions are on their way to Earth.
+The first arrived late this evening.
+We also saw the pink sky of the Northern Lights from Modena, Italy (latitude 44 degrees North), around 10:30 PM to the north.
+Rating G5 (5 on a

 November 29, 2022